KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Emojis-Article.md

     )
 }

-KeyboardKit has an ``Emoji`` struct that represents an emoji value, and defines available ``EmojiCategory`` and ``EmojiVersion`` values that let you fetch all available emojis from all available categories and versions.
+KeyboardKit has an ``Emoji`` struct that represents an plain emoji value, and defines ``EmojiCategory`` and ``EmojiVersion`` values that let you fetch all available emojis from all available categories and versions.

 👑 [KeyboardKit Pro][Pro] unlocks an ``EmojiKeyboard`` that's automatically injected into ``KeyboardView`` when a valid license is registered.
 Information about Pro features can be found further down.

 > Important: The ``EmojiKeyboard`` uses high-resolution emojis on iPad, which can consume a lot of memory when scrolling through the emoji categories.
-Apply an ``Emoji/KeyboardStyle/optimized(for:)`` style with ``SwiftUICore/View/emojiKeyboardStyle(_:)`` if your keyboard uses memory-intense tools, since keyboard extensions are memory capped at ~70 MB.
+Apply an ``Emoji/KeyboardStyle/optimized(for:)`` style with ``SwiftUICore/View/emojiKeyboardStyle(_:)`` if your keyboard uses memory-intense tools.
+See the <doc:Developer-Memory-Management> article for more information.